topoteretes/cognee/docs/conceptual_overview.md

 ## Introduction

 !!! info "What is cognee?"
-    cognee is a framework for data processing that enables LLMs to produce for deterministic and traceable outputs.
+    cognee is a data processing framework that enables LLMs to produce deterministic and traceable outputs.

-cognee focuses on creating tools that assist developers in introducing greater predictability and management into their Retrieval-Augmented Generation (RAG) workflows through the use of graph architectures, vector stores and auto-optimizing pipelines.
+cognee assists developers in introducing greater predictability and management into their Retrieval-Augmented Generation (RAG) workflows through the use of graph architectures, vector stores, and auto-optimizing pipelines.

-Displaying this information as a graph is the clearest method to grasp the content of your documents.
-Crucially, using a graph allows for the systematic navigation and extraction of data from documents based on your grasp of a document's organization, an idea often termed 'document hierarchies'.
+Displaying information as a graph is the clearest way to grasp the content of your documents.
+Crucially, graphs allow systematic navigation and extraction of data from documents based on their hierarchy.
 ## Core Concepts

 ### Concept 1: Data Pipelines
-Most of the data we provide to a system can be understood as unstructured, semi-structured or structured.
-Rows from a database would belong to structured data, jsons to semi-structured data and logs could be unstructured.
+Most of the data we provide to a system can be categorized as unstructured, semi-structured, or structured.
+Rows from a database would belong to structured data, jsons to semi-structured data, and logs that we input into the system could be considered unstructured.
-To organize and process this data, we need to make sure to have custom loaders for all data types and also to unify and organize the data well together.
+To organize and process this data, we need to ensure we have custom loaders for all data types, which can help us unify and organize it properly.
 <figure markdown>
 ![Data Pipelines](img/pipelines.png)
 <figcaption>Data Pipeline Example</figcaption>
 </figure>

-In the example above, we have a data pipeline that imports the data from various sources, normalizes it, and stores it in a database.
-It also creates relevant identifiers and relationships between the data.
+In the example above, we have a pipeline in which data has been imported from various sources, normalized, and stored in a database.
+Relevant identifiers and relationships between the data are also created in this process.
+To create an effective data pipeline for processing various types of data—structured, semi-structured, and unstructured—it’s crucial to understand each type's specific handling and processing needs.
+Let's expand on the concepts involved in setting up such a data pipeline.

+Data Types and Their Handling
+- Structured Data: This includes data that adheres to a fixed schema, such as rows in a relational database or data in CSV files.
+The processing of structured data typically involves SQL queries for extraction, transformations through simple functions or procedures, and loading into destination tables or databases.

+- Semi-structured Data: JSON files, XML, or even some APIs' data fit this category.
+These data types don't have a rigid schema but have some organizational properties that can be exploited.
+Semi-structured data often requires parsers that can navigate its structure (like trees for XML or key-value pairs for JSON) to extract necessary information.
+Libraries such as json in Python or lxml for XML handling can be very useful here.

+- Unstructured Data: This category includes text files, logs, or even images and videos.

 ### Concept 2: Data Enrichment with LLMs
 LLMs are adept at processing unstructured data.
-We can easily extract summaries, keywords, and other useful information from documents.
+They can easily extract summaries, keywords, and other useful information from documents.
+We use function calling with Pydantic models to extract the data and dspy to train our functions.
 <figure markdown>
 ![Data Enrichment](img/enrichment.png)
 <figcaption>Data Enrichment Example</figcaption>
 </figure>
-We decompose content into graphs, allowing us to more precisely map out the relationships between entities and concepts.
+We decompose the loaded content into graphs, allowing us to more precisely map out the relationships between entities and concepts.
 ### Concept 3: Linguistic Analysis
 LLMs are probabilistic models, meaning they can make mistakes.
 To mitigate this, we can use a combination of NLP and LLMs to determine how to analyze the data and score each part of the text.